tomfegan/Blackjack/README.md

 --WINNING HANDS--
 If the player goes bust, they lose regardless of whether the dealer goes bust or not.

-Player loses if their score is lower than the dealer’s
+Player loses if their score is lower than the dealer’s and the dealer's score is <= 21

 If the dealer has a natural blackjack, they immediately beat the player if they do not have natural blackjack.